-Takeshita Street in Harajuku, Tokyo is lauded as the street where new Indie fashion trends originate and flourish, a place for teenagers to showcase their rebelious streak and a street of tasty delights.
-Is it really worth all the excitement?
-Read on and find out!
+Takeshita Street in Harajuku, Tokyo is lauded as the street where new Indie fashion trends originate and flourish, a place for teenagers to showcase their rebellious streak and a street of tasty snacks and delights.
+When I visited Takeshita street, I found this to be absolutely true!

 Where is Takeshita street and how to get there?

-Takeshita Street or Takeshita Dori is directly opposite the Harajuku Station on the Yamanote line.
+Takeshita Street or Takeshita Dori is located in the Harajuku area of Tokyo.
+Getting there via public transit is easy.
+It’s located directly opposite the Harajuku Station on the Yamanote line.
 From Harajuku Station, take the Takeshita Exit.